temenostech/temenos-platform-documentation/docfx_project/home/techguides/stage.md

 ## Delete a Stage ##

 > [!Note]
-> <span style="color:red">The default stage cannot be deleted.
-(This is the stage configured into the metadata).</span>
+> <span style="color:red">The default stage cannot be deleted (this is the stage configured into the metadata).</span>

 Example:
 - Suppose we have created a stage named Primary_stage.
 No matter if we have configured further components and products, we can just go and delete this stage.

 Any other created stage can be deleted at any moment as it is not dependent of the subsequent features added such as components and products.
 Components and Products belong to the streams.

-Example of the default stage defined into the metadata (you can set any name you prefer instead of *default_stage*):
+Example of the default stage defined into the metadata (you can set any name you prefer instead of *demo_stage*):

 ![](./images/stage-metadata.png)

+> [!Note]
+The MAX_ENV_COUNT count only applies for User Environments and does not count the factory environments.
+If the value is not set at the organization level, the value is defaulted to 10.
+Once created, the values will not be editable / deleteable by the user.